TheStoicBear/Stoic-DMV/README.md

 ## Requirements
 To use the Stoic-DMV resource, you need to ensure the following dependencies are installed:

-1. **ox_lib**: A Lua library for FiveM resources, providing various utility functions and tools.
+1. [**ox_lib**](https://github.com/overextended/ox_lib): A Lua library for FiveM resources, providing various utility functions and tools.
 It enhances the functionality and simplifies the development process of FiveM resources.

-2. **Stoic-IDHandler**: A resource that handles player identification within your FiveM server.
+2. [**Stoic-IDHandler**](https://github.com/TheStoicBear/Stoic-IDHandler): A resource that handles player identification within your FiveM server.
 It manages player data and provides essential functions for interacting with player profiles.

+3. [**Stoic-ID**](https://github.com/TheStoicBear/Stoic-ID): A resource that handlers a chat based ID Card within your FiveM server.
+It displays to you and other near you, the information it grabs from the Source player.

 ## Installation
 Follow these steps to install the Stoic-DMV resource: